braindaley/egp-proto/advocacy-form-flows.md

 # Advocacy Form Flow Documentation

-Quick reference guide for all advocacy form flows in the eGutenberg Platform.
+Quick reference guide for all advocacy form flows in the eVotersUnited.org Platform.

 ---